Chester County, Pennsylvania: Climate

 Chester County has four distinct seasons and has a hot-summer humid continental climate (Dfa) except for some far southern lowlands and areas along the Schuylkill River which have a humid subtropical climate (Cfa).
-The hardiness zones are 6b and 7a.
+The hardiness zone 7a except for 7b near the Brandywine Creek in Birmingham Township.

 Public health

 Opioid crisis

 In both 2018 and 2019, deaths from drug overdoses in Chester County declined.
 Of the 104 drug overdoses recorded by the coroner, an estimated 77 percent involved the presence of fentanyl.
 One of the reasons for the decline in overdose deaths was "the saturation across the county of Narcan, the anti-opioid nasal spray that can revive someone suffering an overdose."
 In 2019, any resident of Chester County could obtain a free Narcan dose at community training events across the county.